yudhanjaya/yudhanjaya.github.io/_notes/2024-06-Fate-of-the-gorillas.md

 Here are omega points that we may wish to avoid:

-1) omega points that wishes death upon the living.
+1) omega points that wish death upon the living.

 2) omega points that trivialize human dignity and the fundamental rights that we have come to embrace.

 3) omega points that seeks to void the social contracts that allow us to have these thoughts and conversations in the first place; such a superintelligence stemming the free flow of ideas would seek to be the last superintelligence.

 4) omega points that take agency away from humans and places it in the hands of entities for whom humans have no liability, responsibility towards or accountability for.

 5) omega points that seek to place the fundamental resources of our world - that is energy, food, water, shelter - and place them in the hands of a few.

 There may be more such omega points.
 This is not an exhaustive argument and nor is this an exhaustive list.
 I am after all also presenting a very simple model of the universe here.
 Its only scaffolding is  merely a common sense approach at logic and some small leaps of intuition.